HennyJie/BrainGB/README.md

 </p>

 <!-- BrainGB is an open-source benchmark package for Brain Network Analysis with Graph Neural Networks based on [PyTorch](https://pytorch.org) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/).
 It features modularized design space of interest of GNNs for brain networks, and standardized evaluation. -->
+Update: BrainGB is now officially accepted to [IEEE Transactions on Medical Imaging](https://www.embs.org/tmi/) (TMI, IF: 11.037) - Special Issue on Geometric Deep Learning in Medical Imaging.

 BrainGB is a *unified*, *modular*, *scalable*, and *reproducible* framework established for brain network analysis with GNNs.
 It is designed to enable fair evaluation with accessible datasets, standard settings, and baselines to foster a collaborative environment within computational neuroscience and other related communities.
 This library is built upon [PyTorch](https://pytorch.org) and [PyTorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/).

 To foster research, we provide an out-of-box package that can be installed directly using pip, with detailed tutorials available on our hosted [website](https://brainnet.us/).
-For more details, please check our paper [here](https://hejiecui.com/files/papers/braingb.pdf).
+For more details, please check our paper [here](https://arxiv.org/abs/2204.07054).

 ---
 [![HennyJie - BrainGB](https://img.shields.io/static/v1?label=HennyJie&message=BrainGB&color=blue&logo=github)](https://github.com/HennyJie/BrainGB "Go to GitHub repo")